- Go 99.8%

 Database Lifecycle: Collapse & Decohere

-Every write to MongoDB follows a strict, two-phase lifecycle:
+Every write completes a two-phase cycle:

 graph TD